A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: The model description

-corresponding to the mass eigenstates $h$ and $\phi$, respectively.
-Here, $h$ is identified as the SM-like Higgs boson, and $\phi$ as a heavier scalar.
-Given that $u \gg v$, the masses can be approximated as
+which correspond to the mass eigenstates $h$ and $\phi$, respectively.
+Here, $h$ is identified as the SM-like Higgs boson and $\phi$ is a heavier scalar.
+In the limit $u \gg v$, the masses are approximately

-From these expressions, it is evident that the SM Higgs mass and the singlet scalar mass are restored when the scalar mixing coupling $\lambda_{H,S}$ is set to zero.
+These expressions show that the standard SM Higgs mass is recovered when the portal couplings $\lambda_{H,S}$ and $\eta_1$ vanish.
 The linear transformations between the original scalar fields and the mass eigenstates are given by